KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 * ServiceModule: Used for service modules and other pressure-fed tanks.
 You need this for pressure-fed engines (RCS are pressure-fed engines).
 Due to supporting up to 200atm of pressure rather for resources than just the 1.8 or so that non-highly-pressurized tanks do, it's much heavier.
 Also can store electricity and life support resources.
 Features more insulation for the cryogenic resources.
 Examples: Able/Delta upper stage, Apollo Service Module.

 * Fuselage: A heavier version of ServiceModule, used for aircraft/spaceplanes (or to simulate old, massive tanks).
-Examples: the electronics and life support section of a spaceplane.
+Examples: the electronics and life support section of a spaceplane, the WAC Corporal sustainer.

 * Cryogenic: Highly insulated tank.
 Has the level of insulation (and low boiloff) of a modern cryogenic tank.
 Slightly heavier than Default due to the increased insulation.
 Example: Delta IV Common Core Booster.